samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 *Please not that these features where implemented in the early stage, prior to  logging the progress.*

-In [Modeling part 1](/scrambledev/2017/03/01/progress-part-1-flight-mechanics-physics-system-world-setup.html), the aircraft is properly configured so that it exists in Phaser, armed with A physics body.
+In [Modeling part 1](/scrambledev/2017/03/01/progress-part-1-flight-mechanics-physics-system-world-setup.html), the aircraft is properly configured so that it exists in Phaser, armed with a physics body.
 The flight physics can be implemented at this stage.

-Normally when working on A flight simulator, you consider motion in three dimensions.
+Normally, one would consider motion in three dimensions.
 There are quite alot of resources and even [example projects](https://www.google.nl/search?q=flight+simulator+github) available that implement flight in three dimensions.
-However, these rely on A particular set of assumptions.
-The problem in my case is that my assumptions differ from the reference material.
-The good news however lies in the number two of 2D, I can bypass an entire dimension...
+However, these rely on a particular set of assumptions.
+The problem in our case is that the assumptions differ from the reference material.
+The good news however lies in the number two of 2D, we can bypass an entire dimension...

 ## Equations of motion (EOM) analysis

-To upgrade the current model, the aircraft is in need of some equations of motion.There are A view fundemental equations I applied to determine the motion of the aircraft and the main source  is the [Flight and Orbital Mechanics](https://ocw.tudelft.nl/courses/flight-orbital-mechanics/) course I took, given  by Dr. ir.
+To upgrade the current model, the aircraft is in need of some equations of motion.
+There are some fundemental equations that have been applied to determine the motion of the aircraft and the main source  is the [Flight and Orbital Mechanics](https://ocw.tudelft.nl/courses/flight-orbital-mechanics/) course , given  by Dr. ir.
 M. Voskuijl.
 Basically this course deals with the mechanics involved during every phase of flight (take-off, climb, cruise, descent, landing) and the nice part is that complete derivations are  included for 2D longitudinal flight!

 ### Translation